On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Proposed Approach

 where $g(x)$ is a window function. $r$ is the radius of the window function. $\theta$ represents the angle of the current bounding box.
 An ideal window function $g(x)$ is required to hold the following properties: \begin{itemize} \item \textbf{Periodicity}: $g(x)=g(x+kT), k \in N$. $T=180/\omega$ represents the number of bins into which the angle is divided, and the default value is 180. \item \textbf{Symmetry}: $0 \leq g(\theta+\varepsilon)=g(\theta-\varepsilon) \leq 1, |\varepsilon|<r$. $\theta$ is the center of symmetry. \item \textbf{Maximum}: $g(\theta)=1$. \item \textbf{Monotonic}: $0 \leq g(\theta \pm \varepsilon)\leq g(\theta \pm \varsigma) \leq 1, |\varsigma|<|\varepsilon|<r$.
 The function presents a monotonous non-increasing trend from the center point to both sides \end{itemize}

-We give four efficient window functions that meet the above three properties: pulse functions, rectangular functions, triangle functions, and Gaussian functions, as shown in Figure \ref{fig:circle_label}.
-Note that the label value is continuous at the boundary and there is no arbitrary accuracy loss due to the periodicity of CSL.
-In addition, one-hot label is equivalent to CSL when the window function is a pulse function or the radius of the window function is very small.
+Figure \ref{fig:circle_label} shows four efficient window functions that meet the above four properties: pulse functions, rectangular functions, triangle functions, and Gaussian functions.
+Note that the label value is continuous at the boundary and there is no arbitrary accuracy error due to the periodicity of CSL.
+In addition, one-hot label (vanilla classification) is equivalent to CSL when the window function is a pulse function or the radius of the window function is very small.
+Equation \ref{eq:encode_decode_csl} describes the angle prediction process in CSL: